-IT and Online Safety Learners access extremist or terrorist material whilst using school networks School filtering policies and a code of conduct covering users attempts to subvert network (e.g. VPN) Staff and pupils understand what terrorist/extremist material looks like and are confident to share concerns through the appropriate processes if they do encounter access to this material.
-Senior Leaders / Safeguardin g / ICT Services Green Online/social media communications relating to extremist or terrorist material feature the school's branding The school has oversight of social media accounts set up by official learner groups or societies IT staff that are concerned about the on-line behaviour of a learner report directly to the Safeguarding Team External /Community Factors Online/social media communications relating to extremist or terrorist material feature the school's branding The school has oversight of social media accounts set up by official learner groups or societies IT staff that are concerned about the on-line behaviour of a learner report directly to the Safeguarding Team Senior Leaders / Safeguardin g / ICT Services Green The school is aware of the existence of extremist groups in the community and their potential impact on its staff and students.
-Sussex Educational Premises Extremism Risk Assessment - relevant areas incorporated into this assessment To date, with knowledge of the local area we have no knowledge of extremist local groups.
-DSL will continue to be vigilant, attend DSL network meetings to obtain information as required and update RA as necessary Safeguardin g Team, Senior Leaders Green

-The School is unaware Special Educational Needs Further training identified SENCO / Green

-of specific vulnerabilities Schools or coordinators for staff in these specified Senior
+Online/social media communications relating to extremist or terrorist material feature the school's branding The school has oversight of social media accounts set up by official learner groups or societies IT staff that are concerned about the on-line behaviour of a learner report directly to the Safeguarding Team External /Community Factors Online/social media communications relating to extremist or terrorist material feature the school's branding The school has oversight of social media accounts set up by official learner groups or societies IT staff that are concerned about the on-line behaviour of a learner report directly to the Safeguarding Team All Staff Ongoing 2022 -2023 Green The school is aware of the existence of extremist groups in the community and their potential impact on its staff and students.
+Sussex Educational Premises Extremism Risk Assessment - relevant areas incorporated into this assessment The school acts swiftly to address any knowledge of extremist groups in the community and address any potential impact on staff and students.
+DSL and Deputy DSL Ongoing 2022 - 2023 Green The School is unaware of specific vulnerabilities of pupils who may be more vulnerable to the messages of violent extremism Special Educational Needs Schools or coordinators within mainstream schools should consider further training around the inherent factors and the frequency with which they occur within their establishment.
+Likewise prevalence of crime amongst pupils would indicate a need for further awareness Further training identified for staff in these specified support roles All staff Ongoing 2022 - 2023 Green training and those managing excluded disadvantaged pupils

-of pupils who may be within mainstream schools support roles Leaders

-more vulnerable to the should consider further

-messages of violent training around the inherent

-extremism factors and the frequency

-with which they occur

-within their establishment.

-Likewise prevalence of

-crime amongst pupils

-would indicate a need for

-further awareness training

-and those managing

-excluded disadvantaged

-pupils